bschulzebaek/sw-devenv-cli/README.md

 * Automatically create v-hosts via `devenv.template.nix` and project name
 * Add `services` command to list all used service hosts of a project
 * Improve `self-update` command UX
+* Implement scripts for different setup templates, such as Platform+Rufus (see `swdev create --template`)